 - Low costs

-- Shared storage: PolarDB for Oracle decouples computing and storage.
-You are charged only for the computing resources when you add read-only nodes to a PolarDB for Oracle cluster.
+- Shared storage: PolarDB for PostgreSQL(Compatible with Oracle) decouples computing and storage.
+You are charged only for the computing resources when you add read-only nodes to a PolarDB for PostgreSQL(Compatible with Oracle) cluster.
 In traditional database solutions, you are charged for both computing and storage resources when you add read-only nodes.

 - Elastic storage: You do not need to specify the storage capacity.
 The storage capacity is automatically scaled based on the data volume.
 You are charged on an hourly basis only for the storage that you use.

-- Storage plans: PolarDB for Oracle provides storage plans that are billed based on the subscription billing method.
+- Storage plans: PolarDB for PostgreSQL(Compatible with Oracle) provides storage plans that are billed based on the subscription billing method.
 We recommend that you use storage plans to offset the cost of large amounts of data.
 No discounts are available for storage that is paid for on an hourly basis.
 The subscription billing method of storage plans offers discounts.
 Larger discounts are provided for larger storage plans.

 - High performance

-PolarDB for Oracle improves online transaction processing (OLTP) performance and supports more than 500,000 read requests per second and more than 150,000 write requests per second.
+PolarDB for PostgreSQL(Compatible with Oracle) improves online transaction processing (OLTP) performance and supports more than 500,000 read requests per second and more than 150,000 write requests per second.

 - Elastic scaling within minutes